GIfatahTH/states_rebuilder/README.md

   To extands the state with mixin (practical case with animation), use `StateWithMixinBuilder`

     ```dart
-  StateBuilder( {
+  StateWithMixinBuilder( {
       Key key,
       dynamic tag, // you define the tag of the state.
 This is the first way
       List<StatesRebuilder> blocs, // You give a list of the logic classes (BloC) you want this this widget to listen to.
       @required (BuildContext, String) → Widget builder,  // You define your top most Widget.
-      @required (String,T) → void initState, // for code to be executed in the initState of a StatefulWidget
+      @required (BuildContext, String,T) → void initState, // for code to be executed in the initState of a StatefulWidget
-      @required (String,T) → void dispose, // for code to be executed in the dispose of a StatefulWidget
+      @required (BuildContext, String,T) → void dispose, // for code to be executed in the dispose of a StatefulWidget
-      (String,T) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget
+      (BuildContext, String,T) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget
-      (StateBuilder, String,T) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget,
+      (BuildContext, String,StateBuilder, T) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget,
       (String, AppLifecycleState) → void didChangeAppLifecycleState //
       @required MixinWith mixinWith
     });